Skip to content

 !SurrogateCalculator

 We will now create an example that will use this surrogate.
-We start by assigning a surrogate to this module.
-This is done by selecting the settings gear on the module and then the module surrogates button.
+We start by assigning a surrogate to this Module.
+This is done by selecting the settings gear on the Module and then the Module surrogates button.

 !SurrogateMenu

-This will open a menu which allows you to assign a surrogate for the module.
+This will open a menu which allows you to assign a surrogate for the Module.
 This menu has two modes.
 The mode that opens by default allows you to assign a surrogate that will run every time the module runs in test mode.
 By pressing "Toggle Advanced Mode" in the lower right hand corner of the menu, you will open advanced mode.
 This allows you to assign multiple surrogates that will run depending on the chain of DataFlows that run.
-The surrogate that is run is determined by looking up that chain of nested DataFlows and selecting the last DataFlow which appears in the Parant DataFlow list.
+The surrogate that is run is determined by looking up that chain of nested DataFlows and selecting the last DataFlow which appears in the Parent DataFlow list.
 For this example we will just use basic mode to assign a surrogate that will make the calulator always output 100 when it is run in test mode.

 !SurrogateAssigned